19hours/sg-statutes/Acts/Building Maintenance and Strata Management Act.md

 (iv) whether there is any amount recoverable from the subsidiary proprietor of that lot under section 30 and, if so, the amount thereof;

-(v) any interest payable under section 40(6)(b) in respect of any unpaid contribution referred to in that subsection; and
+(v) any interest payable under section 40(6)(b) in respect of any unpaid contribution referred to in that subsection;

+[Act 26 of 2014 wef 29/09/2014]

-(vi) whether the management corporation has received a copy of any application made to, or any order of, any Board or the High Court under section 84A or 84FA of the Land Titles (Strata) Act (Cap.
-158).
+(vi) whether the management corporation has received a copy of any application made to, or any order of, any Board or the High Court under section 84A or 84FA of the Land Titles (Strata) Act (Cap 158); and

 [13/2010 wef 15/07/2010]

+[Act 26 of 2014 wef 29/09/2014]

+(vii) whether the management corporation has received any notice under section 3, 8 or 16 of the Land Acquisition Act, or any copy of an award under section 10 of that Act, for any non‑lot acquisition relating to the strata title plan for which the management corporation is constituted.

+[Act 26 of 2014 wef 29/09/2014]

 (1A) A management corporation for a strata title plan shall, upon application made to it in writing by a collective sale committee constituted in accordance with the Land Titles (Strata) Act (Cap.
 158) for the purposes of a collective sale under section 84A or 84FA of that Act and on payment by the collective sale committee of the prescribed fee, furnish a copy of extracts from the strata roll containing the information referred to in section 46(3) in respect of every lot comprised in that strata title plan.